 - 1.5.1.
 Links to all Noam zoom calls are kept on a password protected page of our website.
-The password is only distributed within Noam or Masorti networks. - 1.5.2.
+The password is only distributed within Noam or Masorti Judaism networks. - 1.5.2.
 The waiting room function is used on all zoom calls.
 People are only let in from the waiting room if: - 1.5.2.1.
-There are 2 over 18 year olds present from the start of the call - 1.5.2.2.
+There are 2, over 18-year-olds present from the start of the call - 1.5.2.2.
 Their name is recognised by the Hosts - 1.5.3.
 If someone manages to get into the call who isn't recognised, they are challenged by the Hosts and are removed from the call if they cannot or do not identify themselves as someone known to Noam - 1.5.4.
-If it is not possible for 2 over 18 year olds to be present on a call with a young person, the call will only go ahead if a parent or guardian of a young person is in the background of the call - 1.5.5.
-All zoom calls have at least 2 hosts or co-hosts with power to stop screen sharing, disable the chat function, or remove people from the call in order to help moderate it. - 1.5.6.
-Over 18 year olds who help to moderate and run online programming have undergone Noam leadership training
+If it is not possible for 2, over 18-year-olds to be present on a call with a young person, the call will only go ahead if a parent or guardian of a young person is in the background of the call - 1.5.5.
+All zoom calls have at least 2 hosts or co-hosts with power to stop screen sharing, disable the chat function or remove people from the call in order to help moderate it. - 1.5.6.
+Over 18-year-olds who help to moderate and run online programming, have undergone Noam leadership training

-C. Vulnerable Adult Safeguarding Policy and Procedures Approved by the Board of Trustees May 2022
+C. 'Adults at Risk' - Safeguarding Policy and Procedures Approved by the Board of Trustees May 2025